Rampant Scotland Directory!

 The Standing Council of Scottish Chiefs

-Details of the the current Clan Chiefs who are members of the Standing Council of Scottish Chiefs, including contact addresses, are shown on this site.
+Details of the the current Clan Chiefs who are members of the Standing Council of Scottish Chiefs, with links to associated Web addresses, are shown on this site.
 Not all clans are represented on the Standing Council, but most of the major (and many of the minor) ones are listed.
 There are also specific clan sections where you can learn more about the history of the clan and view its various tartan and location in Scotland.

 Swyrich Corporation